opensanctions/site/_content/commercial-faq.md

 * **Sanctions bulk data** includes the [Consolidated Sanctioned Entities](/datasets/sanctions/) dataset, which combines targets from over 25 separate global sanctions lists.
 This tier also includes the [crime and warrants](/datasets/crime/) dataset.
 You can [use the data freely](#uses), for example, to run a [self-hosted API](/docs/self-hosted/).
 * **Sanctions and PEPs bulk data** expands the sanctions data offering with our dataset of [politically exposed persons](/datasets/peps/) (PEPs).
 We work with [Peppercat](/articles/2022-01-25-wikidata/) to build datasets of [world leaders](/datasets/wd_peppercat_world_leaders) and [legislators](/datasets/wd_peppercat_legislators), using Wikidata to cite details and family relations.
 The result is the OpenSanctions [Due Diligence List](/datasets/default/), ideal for use with the [self-hosted API](/docs/self-hosted/).
-* **Flat-rate API usage** includes a full bulk data license but also entitles users to use the [API service](/docs/api/) to query and match entities.
-300,000 requests/month should allow most customers to run nightly KYC checks or use the API as a backend in business applications.
+* **OpenSanctions API** lets you use our [API service](/docs/api/) to query and match entities.
+You can use the service on a pay-as-you-go basis, or subscribe to a bulk license and host the matching software [on your own premises](/docs/self-hosted).

 The licensing cost for OpenSanctions amounts to about one engineering day per month.
 We think that with the level of data cleaning and de-duplication we provide, our comprehensive documentation and ever-growing collections of crawlers, this is a good deal.